 Are Himalayan Salt Lamps safe for Pets?

 That is a good question but the answer will depend on the kinds of pets that the owners have.
 If the pets are cats and dogs, the answer can be no, they are not safe for the furry pets.
-Cats are at risk as they are living around something that contains toxic (for pets).
+Pets are at risk as they are living around something that contains toxic.

 Learn more about Is Rock Salt Edible?
 Can We Eat Himalayan Salt?

-The pets will likely show some impacts such as vomiting, diarrhea, lethargy, tremors, coma, and even death.
-Some show walking drunk, excessive thirst, and kidney problems.
-However, that happens only when the pets lick the Himalayan Salt Lamp.
+The pets will likely show some impacts such as weakness, confusion, vomiting, diarrhea, lethargy, dullness, tremors, coma, and even death.
+Some show walking drunk, excessive thirst, seizures, and kidney problems.
+However, that happens only when the pets lick the salt lamp excessively.
 Therefore, there is the easy and simple way to avoid such problem.
 We must perch it out of the reach of the furry pets!

 Be Prepared for Emergencies